Full Duplex Operation for Small Cells: Introduction

-In one of our previous papers~\cite{SanjayCISS13}, we considered a multi macro cellular network with FD BSs (with complete self-interference cancellation), where an analytical model based on stochastic geometry shows a throughput gain of 11$\%$ and 91$\%$ in the uplink and downlink, respectively.
-This stochastic geometry based analysis does not consider the multi-UE diversity gain, which comes through the scheduling of the appropriate UEs with power adjustments to mitigate the interference.
-This is especially crucial in FD systems, where as we have just noted the interference scenario is worse than the traditional HD systems.
-In~\cite{SanjayCISS13}, an OFDMA system with a heuristic greedy scheduling algorithm for the UE selection procedure in both FD and HD systems was also simulated, where it shows throughput gains of 57$\%$ and 99$\%$ in uplink and downlink, respectively.
-The design considered the fixed power allocation in both directions and did not consider the effect of residual self-interference at BSs, which is also the case in~\cite{Barghi12, XShen13, Simeone2014full, ChoiSTR12}.
+In one of our previous papers~\cite{SanjayCISS13}, we considered a macro multi-cellular network with FD BSs (with complete self-interference cancellation), where an analytical model based on stochastic geometry shows a throughput gain of 11$\%$ and 91$\%$ in the uplink and downlink, respectively.
+Alves \emph{et al.}~\cite{alves2014average} derived the average spectral efficiency for a stochastic geometry based dense small cell environment with both BS and UEs having FD capability.
+The throughput gain of a heterogenous network by assuming both BS and UEs with FD capability was derived by Lee \emph{et al.}\cite{Quekhybrid}.
+They showed the superiority of FD mode for larger access point (AP) densities which contradicts one of the conclusions of this paper.
+The reason behind this is the lack of inter-BS interference and the approximation of inter-UE interference made in \cite{Quekhybrid}.
+Only downlink throughput performance is considered in \cite{Quekhybrid}, which does not account for inter-BS interference.
+In addition, the distance of a UE to a neighboring cell's UE is approximated by the distance from the neighboring cell's AP, resulting in the mitigation of UE to UE interference due to lower UE transmit power.
+Thus, only self-interference plays a role in the performance difference between FD and HD systems, where by increasing the AP density, BS to UE interference dominates the impact of self-interference.
+Therefore, HD and FD modes become similar in terms of interference level, which results in higher FD gain due to the higher AP density.
+Moreover, these stochastic geometry based analyses \cite{SanjayCISS13, alves2014average, Quekhybrid} do not consider multi-UE diversity gain, which comes through scheduling of the appropriate UEs with power adjustments to mitigate interference.
+This is especially crucial in FD systems, where as we have just noted, the interference scenario is worse than traditional HD systems.
+In~\cite{SanjayCISS13}, an OFDMA system with a heuristic greedy scheduling algorithm for the UE selection procedure in both FD and HD systems was also simulated, which shows throughput gains of 57$\%$ and 99$\%$ in uplink and downlink, respectively.
+The design considered the fixed power allocation in both directions and did not consider the effect of residual self-interference at BSs, which is also the case in~\cite{Barghi12, Shaocommletter, XShen13, Simeone2014full, HyunICTC, ChoiSTR12}.
 Residual self-interference, in general, lowers the uplink coverage and limits the advantage of FD technology in a large cell.
-For example, consider a cell with a 1 kilometer radius, where the path loss at the cell edge is around 130 dB~\cite{3GPP:1}.
-Assuming equal per channel transmission power in the uplink and downlink directions, the signal arriving at the BS is 130 dB lower than the signal transmitted.
-With the best self-interference cancellation circuit known to date, which is capable of suppressing crosstalk by 110 dB~\cite{Katti13}, the received signal to interference ratio (SIR) is at most -20 dB.
+For example, consider a cell with a 1 kilometer radius.
+According to the channel model given in~\cite{3GPP:1}, the path loss at the cell edge is around 130 dB.
+It means the uplink signal arriving at the BS is 130 dB lower than the downlink signal transmitted, given that equal per channel transmission power in the uplink and downlink directions.
+The received signal to interference ratio (SIR) is at most -20 dB with the best self-interference cancellation circuit known to date, which is capable of achieving 110 dB of cancellation~\cite{Katti13}.
 At such an SIR, the spectrum efficiency would be very low.
-This motivates us to consider a low-power small-cell system to be a more suitable candidate to deploy an FD BS.
+This motivates us to consider small-cell systems as more suitable candidates to deploy an FD BS.

 Due to the additional interference sources, the actual gain from FD operation will strongly depend on link geometries, the density of UEs, and propagation effects in mobile channels.
 Most previous work~\cite{XShen13, Simeone2014full, ChoiSTR12} either ignored or assumed cancellation of strong interference during FD operation.
 If we do not assume perfect cancellation of strong interference in an FD system, a robust scheduling algorithm is required to intelligently select the UEs with appropriate power levels in all the cells, so that the maximum FD gain can be extracted.